 Make note of the address or ID number of the Spin vehicle

 Parking and storage

 There are several different types of bicycle parking, from protected storage lockers to simple bicycle racks.
-This map shows locations of bicycle parking spaces in downtown Ann Arbor bicycle.
+This page shows locations of bike parking spaces in downtown Ann Arbor.
 Visit the DDA's transportation page for more information.

 If you are interested in having bicycle parking installed in the downtown area, you can contact the Ann Arbor DDA by email at [email protected]